• Skip to primary navigation

 Notes

-Once cooked this meal will double in size when cooked.
+Once cooked this curried barley porridge will double in size.

 Optional - Keep a spare cup of water, to add at the end if too thick.

-You may also like these recipes which are similar - creamy Bulgur Pilav, Lebanese lentil porridge or yellow split pea dahl
+You may also like this yellow split pea dahl

-This recipe feeds about 6 people and maybe some leftovers.
+This recipe feeds about 6 people and may have some leftovers.

 Nutrition